The Mornington Peninsula extends southeast from Melbourne between the shores of Port Philip and Western Port Bays. Towns include:

-Mornington Peninsula Family History Society Inc. was established in 1979 with the aim of helping people to research their family history without having to travel into Melbourne too often for research.
-We have built up a comprehensive library filled with resources for tracing families both here in Australia and also overseas.
-As a service for people out of the area, we offer basic historical research on local families for an initial $20 Aust.
-(1-2 hours research), thereafter cost negotiable.
+Mornington Peninsula Family History Society Inc. was established in 1979 with the aim of helping people research their family history without having to travel into Melbourne too often for research.
+In the years since then we have built up a comprehensive library filled with resources for tracing families both here in Australia and also overseas.

 If you are new to family history, we run free "How to get started" classes several times a year when sufficient numbers are interested.
 We ask new members to leave their contact details at our library reception desk if they would like this help.